richardgill/issue-template-check/docs/getting-started/quickstart-nextjs.md

 ## Create a new page to output our posts

 Create a new file at `src/pages/posts.tsx` and start with a typical Hello World output.
+Next JS will render and pages added to the `pages` directory as distinct URL.
+This means we can find our new page at https://localhost:3000/posts

 ```tsx
 export default function PostsListsPage() {